 Our first goal is always accurate prenatal diagnosis of birth defects using the latest technological advances.

 Although the majority of babies with a birth defect are best managed after delivery, select patients benefit from fetal surgery.
 We provide in-depth consultation with specialists and anticipatory guidance for families.
-We also perform the very latest minimally invasive surgeries, utilizing a team of specialists dedicated to maternal-fetal medicine.
+We also perform the very latest minimally invasive interventions, utilizing a team of specialists dedicated to maternal-fetal medicine.

 The Fetal Diagnosis and Treatment Center is supported by cutting-edge basic science, and translational and clinical research focused on understanding fetal anomalies.
 Our team consists of physicians and nurses from maternal fetal medicine, pediatric and fetal surgery, maternal and pediatric anesthesiology, radiology, and pediatric medical and surgical subspecialties.
 As a multidisciplinary group we work together to manage high-risk pregnancies, optimize fetal well being, educate and support families and provide hope to the tiniest of patients.